At Sun Valley Solar Solutions, our employees define us.

 Joe gained LEAN manufacturing and semiconductor process engineering experience during his 14 years at Intel Corporation working in various process engineering department roles.
 He developed much of his electrical experience from working on radar systems in the US Navy and afterwards at numerous large Fortune 50 companies such as General Electric, Martin Marietta and Lockheed as a defense contractor.

 He is an Arizona licensed residential/commercial electrician, as well as a NABCEP Certified PV Installer.
 He also is a certified by the Building Performance Institute as an Envelope Professional certified to do Home Energy Efficiency audits and retrofits.

 On the weekends it is motorcycles, both street and off road desert racing as well as restoring old jeeps.
 Recently, he has taken his own home “off-grid” as a test, since so many people are interested in this.

-Kelly Wilson, VP of Operations
+Kelly Wilson, Manager of Sunny Dispositions

 Michelle Burnett, Sales Director

 Since 1995, Michelle has been involved in leadership development, customer relations, training, and process and service improvement.
 When she came to work here, she was drawn by the “awesome company culture and people,” as well as Sun Valley Solar Solutions’ reputation for integrity.